Abdullahi Afrah

-Abdullahi Ali Afrah (March 9, 1953 – July 1, 2008), born in Somalia, was a Canadian immigrant who returned to Mogadishu as a leader in the Union of Islamic Courts (UIC).
-He was killed on 1 July 2008 in a battle with the Ethiopian troops in Mataban Hiiraan, Somalia.
+Abdullahi Ali Afrah (March 9, 1953 – July 1, 2008) was Somali militant and leader of the Islamic Courts Union (ICU) during the Somali Civil War.
+He was killed on 1 July 2008 in a battle with Ethiopian troops in Mataban, in central Somalia.

 Life

 Afrah was born in Ceelgaras, Somalia.
 He left there with his parents to Mogadishu when he was five years old.

 After he got his master's degree, Asparo moved to Toronto, Ontario, Canada, where he stayed for ten more years.

 Education

 Afrah got his bachelor's degree in Agricultural from Lafoole University in 1983, and his master's degree in Crop science from Texas Tech University in 1986.
 He also got a bachelor's degree in the Islamic studies from the University of Science and Technology, Sana'a in 2005.
 He joined a variety of other universities but did not complete.

 Canada

-Afrah moved to Toronto following the outbreak of the Somali Civil War in 1991, became a Canadian citizen and worked as a security guard with the Toronto Catholic District School Board, before operating a Somalia wire transfer service, and eventually co-owning a grocery store on Dundas Street West.
+Afrah moved to Toronto following the outbreak of the Somali Civil War in 1991, became a Canadian citizen and worked as a security guard with the Toronto Catholic District School Board, before operating a Somali wire transfer service, and eventually co-owning a grocery store on Dundas Street West.